sheepzh/timer/doc/safari-install.md

-# How to install in Safari
+# How to install for Safari

 This is a too poor developer to pay $99 per year for distribution of an opensource and free browser extension in Apple App Store.
 So please intall it **manually**, GG Safari.